mcfilib/filib.github.io/posts/2015-11-06-writing-purescript-bindings-for-a-jquery-plugin.md

 [purescript-functions](https://github.com/purescript/purescript-functions) and
 represents a pure function that takes three arguments.

-Something seems a bit odd here, why is **onFinished** effectful, whilst **onFinishing** is pure?
+Something seems a bit odd here - why is **onFinished** effectful, whilst **onFinishing** is pure?
 Well, the truth is that they are both effectful, but since JavaScript offers no means of distinguishing between effectful and pure computations, we need to circumvent the type checker to ensure functions we pass